-About 1 mile later, we made it to the benches and lookout.
+About 1 mile into the hike, we made it to the benches and the lookout.

 This is the perfect spot to take in the views and mountains.
 I love that it’s shady!

-We can see what looks to be the Cleveland National Forest in the distance.
+We can see the Cleveland National Forest in the distance.